On Statistical Estimation of Edge-Reinforced Random Walks: Introduction

-Here $\Perrw^{v_0, A}$ represents the probability measure associated with ERRW with initial edge weight $A$ and initial state $v_0$, while $\Psrw^{v_0, w}$ represents the probability measure associated with a simple random walk with edge weight matrix $w$ and initial state $v_0$.
-We will give the explicit formula for the mixing measure later.
-This formula is known as the ``magic formula'' in the study of ERRW. \item The problem of deciding whether the local time at 0 is infinite almost surely (positive recurrent) or finite almost surely (transient) for ERRW on the graph $\mathbb{Z}^d$ is resolved: it is positive recurrent when $d=2$; while it is transient when $d\geq 3$~\cite{st, bhs}.
-These results make use of the beautiful connections between ERRW and the vertex-reinforced jump process (VRJP)~\cite{st}, as well as the so-called Anderson model~\cite{st, bhs}.
-These connections will not be explored in this paper but interested readers are referred to~\cite{st, bhs}. \end{enumerate}
+\item The problem of deciding whether the local time at 0 is infinite almost surely (positive recurrent) or finite almost surely (transient) for ERRW on the graph $\mathbb{Z}^d$ is resolved: it is positive recurrent when $d=2$; while it is transient when $d\geq 3$~\cite{st, bhs}.
+These results make use of the beautiful connections between ERRW and the vertex-reinforced jump process (VRJP)~\cite{st}, as well as the so-called Anderson model~\cite{bhs, st}.
+These connections will not be explored in this paper but interested readers are referred to~\cite{bhs, st}. \end{enumerate}

 Therefore, via the connection between ERRW and RWRE, one can see that the normalized local time process of an ERRW will converge to the stationary distribution of the random environment $W$ that comes from the mixing measure $\mu_{v_0, A}$.
 To define the mixing measure $\mu_{v_0,A}$, let us fix a special edge $e_0$ that is incident on $v_0$.\footnote{We remark that the law $\Psrw^{v_0,W}$ under random conductance $d\mu_{v_0,A}(W)$ is invariant under different choices of $e_0$.
 In other words, if we denote the transition matrix corresponding to weight $W$ as $P$, then under different choices of $e_0$, the induced distribution of $P$ will not change even though the law of $W$ changes.} Let $a_v:=\sum_{u\sim v}a_{\{u,v\}}$ be the sum of weights of all the edges that are incident with node $v$.
 Then the random conductance $W$ can be taken with $W_{e_0}=1$, and $W_{-e_0}:=(W_e)_{e\neq e_0}$ distributed according to